 For a tiny country, Belgium counts an incredible number of Michelin-star restaurants.
 Brussels has its own starry restaurants, but honestly you can eat well in a range of places – from the corner fritkot, to the affordable brasserie, the hipster café or indeed the starred Villa Lorraine.

 Take Eat Easy

 A new entrepreneurial wave is taking over Brussels and I love it.
 Take Eat Easy.
 B2N.
 Air’B’Sit.
 So many Brussels start-ups worth discovering.

 Oh the administration; the hassle; the missing paper.
 But what a joy to moan and share stories as expats about our Brussels administration adventures.
 I lived in five different communes so am pretty much an expat expert, however I now prefer to focus on discovering Belgium’s culinary offerings than sit around for papers.

 Our local football club which brings the passionate people of Saint Gilles together for a beer, a cheer or a moan.
 A royal team with some of the most dedicated supporters out there.
 And yes, you guessed it – I am not the football fan.

 Not in Brussels as such but so much on the Brussels tourist guide that no visit from family or friends has been complete without going to see Waterloo.
-And since there is a special beer brewed to honour the name, our visits have become just that bit more interesting.
+And since there is also a special beer brewed to honour the name, our visits have become just that bit more interesting.

-Yes, it rains – most of the time.
+Yes, unfortunately, it rains – most of the time.
 But after rain comes sun.
 And then Brussels starts living outdoors again – cafes, terraces and parks come to life and we forget the rain.
 Until it rains again.